Die! Die! Die!: Part Time Punks and Promises, Promises (2007–2008)

 Over the European summer, a reunited Slint toured Europe with Die!
 Die!
 Die! in support.

 Promises, Promises was the band's second full-length album.
-Returning to work in New Paltz, New York the album was recorded, and mixed by Kevin S. McMahon at his Marcata Recording in sessions that Andrew Wilson later described as "ten days in a barn".
+Returning to work in New Paltz, New York the album was recorded, and mixed by Kevin S. McMahon at his Marcata Recording in sessions that Wilson later described as "ten days in a barn".
 Shayne Carter (Straitjacket Fits, Dimmer) was invited to produce the record by Die!
 Die!
-Die!, and as of 2020 it is still the only time he has played that role for another band.
+Die!, the first time he played that role for another band.

 New Zealand saw an October 2007 release for the album, followed by releases around the world (February 2008 in the US).
-The album saw the band move away from the more hardcore tendencies of their first record towards a more bass- and drum-heavy sound – partly due to the influence of new bassist Lachlan Anderson, but also because a broken hand limited Wilson's guitar-playing.
+The album saw the band move away from the more hardcore tendencies of their first record towards a more bass- and drum-heavy sound – partly due to the influence of the new bass guitarist Lachlan Anderson, but also because a broken hand limited Wilson's guitar-playing.
 Carter had seen the band at SXSW and said, "Andrew had his broken hand at that point and I said to him, bro you should use that as a weapon, you know?
 Just make it more minimalist."
 When he was brought on as producer later, he wanted to remove "bells and whistles" and keep the sound minimalist.

-In a four-star NME review, Camilla Pia says that Promises Promises "is all squeals and yelps, tornado riffs and frantic battered drums – and if that’s not enough for you, it’s emotional, danceable and catchy to boot."
+In a four-star NME review, Camilla Pia wrote that Promises Promises "is all squeals and yelps, tornado riffs and frantic battered drums – and if that's not enough for you, it's emotional, danceable and catchy to boot".
 The Guardian, calling Die!
 Die!
-Die! "a peculiarly lip-smacking band" also gave four stars.
+Die! "a peculiarly lip-smacking band", also gave four stars.